Hypoglycaemia refers to an abnormally low plasma glucose concentration with or without symptoms.

-The differentiation between unwell and well is felt to be the most practically useful.
-This is discussed in the next chapter.
+The differentiation between unwell and well is felt to be the most practically useful and is discussed below.

 Among those who appear well, hypoglycaemia may be secondary to accidental or malicious use of diabetic medications (e.g. insulin, beta cell secretagogues) or endogenous hyperinsulinaemia.
 The use of beta cell secretagogues will lead to endogenous hyperinsulinaemia, so it occurs in both groups.

 An insulinoma refers to a tumour of the beta cells within the islets of Langerhan of the pancreas.

 Insulinomas are most commonly benign tumours that cause an excess secretion of insulin.
 This leads to recurrent fasting hypoglycaemia due to an inappropriately high level of insulin for the blood glucose concentration.
 Insulinomas may occur de novo, or occur in association with multiple endocrine neoplasia, an autosomal dominant inherited condition.
 See our notes on MEN syndromes.

 The diagnosis is usually made through a combination of prolonged fasting over 72 hours, which shows an inappropriately high level of insulin during an induced or spontaneous episode of hypoglycaemia, and imaging of the pancreas.
 The treatment of choice is surgical resection.

 Hypoglycaemia is characterised by development of autonomic and neuroglycopaenic symptoms.